apocalyptech/blcm-web/_pages/bl2tps.md

 - [Writing Mods](/writing-mods/): Most information about writing mods is hosted elsewhere, but this page will give you some pointers to that information.
+- [SDK Mods](/sdk-mods/): Information about mods using the Python SDK, which is still a developing field but opens up many exciting new possibilities.